Here Technologies: German car makers' ownership

-On 3 August 2015, Here was sold to a consortium of German car makers Audi, BMW, and Mercedes.
+On 3 August 2015, Here was sold to a consortium of German car makers Audi, BMW, and Daimler AG.
 On 4 December 2015, the consortium completed the acquisition for €2.8 billion (US$2.9 billion).
 As of December 2015 the company had 6,500 employees.

 In December 2016, Navinfo, Tencent and GIC Private Limited (the Singapore sovereign wealth fund) agreed to buy a 10% stake in Here.
 But in September 2017, the offer of the three companies failed, as US authorities did not authorize the transaction.

 In January 2017, it was reported that Intel was taking a 15% stake in the firm.
 In September 2017, HERE and Pioneer Corporation reached an agreement in which HERE would acquire approximately 3% of Pioneer's stock at a value of €17.3 million.
 In parallel, at the same cost, Pioneer would acquire less than 1% of Here.

 In January 2018, Continental and Bosch acquired a 5% stake in HERE.

 In December 2019, Mitsubishi Corporation and NTT of Japan acquired a 30% stake in HERE.
 Upon completion of the transaction, HERE had nine direct and indirect shareholders: Audi, Bosch, BMW Group, Continental, Intel Capital, Mitsubishi Corporation, Mercedes-Benz, NTT and Pioneer.

 In November 2017, Here announced it would acquire Advanced Telematic Systems for an undisclosed amount.

 In January 2018, Here announced it would acquire indoor mapping company Micello for an undisclosed amount.